Puntalytics/Puntalytics.github.io/fantasy.md

 always_allow_html: yes
 ---

-# Punt Runts Fantasy Guide

 **So you want to add punters to your fantasy league but have no idea where to start?**

-Don’t you worry, because you’ve arrived at the Punt Runts Official Unoffical Fantasy Punting Football Guide
+Don’t you worry, because you’ve arrived at the

+# Punt Runts Fantasy Punting Football Guide

 ## Section 1: The Official Unofficial Punt Runts Approved Fantasy Punting Scoring System